tothuhien/lsd2/README.md

 By default, lsd2 imppose the __temporal constraints__ (date of a node >= date of its ancestors) on every node.
 It should be noticed that LSD2 always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
 If your data has the reverse order, the simplest way is to take the negation of the input date, and take the negation again of the output date to obtain your expected results.

-The program first __collapses__ all internal branches that are considered uninformative (<= 0.5/seqlength by default, and low support value if specified) and impose a constraint of __minimum branches lengths__ for the time scaled tree.
+The program first __collapses__ all internal branches that are considered uninformative (<= 0.5/seqlength by default, and low support value if specified) and impose a constraint of __minimum branch length__ for the time scaled tree.
+This value is rounded to a time unit (day, week, year, My etc ...) based on the __rounding factor__ of option -R. Users should be aware of this to select the right date units for their data if the default one does not fit.
 These values could be manually specified via option -l (for uninformative branch length threshold), -S (support value threshold), and options -u, -U (for minimum internal/external branches lengths of time scaled tree).

+*Note that if the input tree contains lots of null branches, then applying a positive minimum branch length on the time scaled tree could produce biais.
+In this case, it's suggested to use -u 0 to allow null branches in the out tree.
+On the other hands, if the input branch lengths are significantly high then you could increase the minimum branch length.
+Users are encouraged to try different variants to select a good one that fits with their data.*

 Further options can be specified, see __./lsd2 -h__ for more details.